-Prof David Gellner is the Director of Graduate Studies (DGS), Dr Paula Sheppard is the Course Director (CD) and Professor Carlos Vargas Silva is the Doctoral Admissions and Research Convenor (DARC) for the DPhil in Migration Studies.
+Dr Elizabeth Ewart is the Director of Graduate Studies (DGS) and the Course Director (CD) for the Dphil Anthropology.
+Dr Peter Walsh is the Doctoral Admissions and Research Convenor (DARC) for the DPhil in Migration Studies.
 The Graduate Courses Administrator (GCA) is Mel Goodchild.